 Savannah is in Hoodoo country.

-You might hire a root doctor, say, to visit a graveyard (“the garden”) and speak to the man you killed about your murder trial.
+To this day, you can hire a root doctor, say, to visit a graveyard (“the garden”) and speak to the man you killed about your murder trial.
 For example.

-But the story doesn’t end there: after his acquittal, Jim Williams went home to Mercer House… and fell dead, just 10 feet from the spot where his former lover/murder victim had fallen.
+But the story doesn’t end there.
+After his acquittal, Jim Williams went home to Mercer House… and fell dead, just 10 feet from the spot where his former lover/murder victim had fallen.
 It was the same spot he would have fallen had he been shot by the man he claimed to have killed in self-defense.

 The kicker?
 Some say they saw Jim Williams’ root doctor leaving his house the day before.
 She’d come to collect on her bill for 5 years worth of Hoodoo, and apparently, he didn’t pay.